anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * Move RFC 4210 and RFC 9480 references from normative to informative
 * Fix `p10` vs. `pkcs10` entry in list of example endpoints in {{addressing}}
 * Minor fix in {{uc1figure}} and few text tweaks due to Siemens-internal review
+* Extend the list of reviewers and acknowledgments by two Siemens colleagues

 IETF draft ae-08 -> ae-09: